gburghardt/dom_event_delegator/README.md

 3. `params` -- Optional params taken from the `data-actionparams-submit` or `data-actionparams` attribute on the element with the `data-action` attribute.
 If omitted, this is an empty object.

+## Integration With Existing JavaScript Frameworks

+The DOM Event Delegator can be easily integrated with existing frameworks via an adaptor.
+Adaptors exist for the following libraries:

+* Dojo
+* jQuery
+* Mootools
+* Prototype
+* YUI
+* Zepto

+If you are already using [Inherit.js](https://github.com/gburghardt/inherit.js), then you need only include one of the adaptors located in `lib/dom/events/delegator/*_adaptor.js`.
+If you do not use Inherit.js, then you need to include the adaptor, plus this snippet of code:

+    dom.events.Delegator.prototype.addEventListener =
+        dom.events.Delegator.AbcAdaptor.prototype.addEventListener;

+    dom.events.Delegator.prototype.removeEventListener =
+        dom.events.Delegator.AbcAdaptor.prototype.removeEventListener;

+    dom.events.Delegator.prototype.triggerEvent =
+        dom.events.Delegator.AbcAdaptor.prototype.triggerEvent;

+(Note: replace "AbcAdaptor" with the name of the adaptor you want to use)

+### Creating Your Own Adaptor

+If you are using a library not on the list above, you can create your own adaptor to plug in to the event handling layer.

+These are currently the only integration points you can plug in to:

+* addEventListener
+* removeEventlistener
+* triggerEvent

+An example adaptor:

+    dom.events.Delegator.prototype.addEventListener = function(eventType, element, callback) {
+      // ... your code goes here
+    };

+    dom.events.Delegator.prototype.removeEventListener = function(eventType, element, callback) {
+      // ... your code goes here
+    };

+    dom.events.Delegator.prototype.removeEventListener = function(eventType, element, callback) {
+      // ... your code goes here
+    };

+If you are using Inherit.js, use this template:

+    dom.events.Delegator.MyAdaptor = {
+      prototype: {
+        addEventListener: function(eventType, element, callback) {
+          // ... your code goes here
+        },

+        removeEventListener: function(eventType, element, callback) {
+          // ... your code goes here
+        },

+        triggerEvent: function(eventType) {
+          // ... your code goes here
+        }
+      }
+    };

+    dom.events.Delegator.include(dom.events.Delegator.MyAdaptor);